StefanRichterHuber/quickjs-java/README.md

 ### Supported types

 The rust library seamlessly translates all supported Java types to JS types and back.
 Translation is always a copy operation so changes to an `object` created from a `Map` won't be written back to map, for example.
 A Java function imported into the JS context will be exported as `com.github.stefanrichterhuber.quickjs.QuickJSFunction`.
 All supported Java types can be used as globals, retrieved as globals or used as function parameters or return values and map values.
-The rust library seamlessly translates all supported Java types to JS types and back.
-Translation is always a copy operation so changes to an `object` created from a `Map` won't be written back to map, for example.
-A Java function imported into the JS context will be exported as `com.github.stefanrichterhuber.quickjs.QuickJSFunction`.
-All supported Java types can be used as globals, retrieved as globals or used as function parameters or return values and map values.